Gilbert Nnaji

-Gilbert Emeka Nnaji (born 18 July 1966 in Umunike, Enugu East, Nigeria) is Nigerian politician.
+Gilbert Emeka Nnaji (born 18 July 1966 in Umunike, Enugu East, Nigeria) is a Nigerian politician.
 He is the senator representing Enugu East senatorial district in the Nigerian Senate.
 He was a senator of the 8th Senate of Nigeria.

-He had his primary Education at Community Primary School, Amoji, Nike.
-He then proceeded to Boys High School Awkunanaw where he did his Secondary Education.
-He then attended the University of Nigeria, Nsukka where he graduated with a B.Sc in Banking and Finance.
+He had his primary education at Community Primary School, Amoji, Nike.
+He then proceeded to Boys High School Awkunanaw where he did his secondary education.
+He then attended the University of Nigeria, Nsukka where he graduated with a B.Sc. in banking and finance.